Adaptive network hardening in Azure Security Center

-Learn how to configure Adaptive Network Hardening in Azure Security Center.
+Learn how to configure adaptive network hardening in Security Center.

 Applying network security groups (NSG) to filter traffic to and from resources, improves your network security posture.
 However, there can still be some cases in which the actual traffic flowing through the NSG is a subset of the NSG rules defined.
 In these cases, further improving the security posture can be achieved by hardening the NSG rules, based on the actual traffic patterns.

-For example, let’s say the existing NSG rule is to allow traffic from 22.214.171.124/24 on port 22.
-The Adaptive Network Hardening’s recommendation, based on the analysis, would be to narrow the range and allow traffic from 126.96.36.199/29 – which is a narrower IP range, and deny all other traffic to that port.
+For example, let's say the existing NSG rule is to allow traffic from 126.96.36.199/24 on port 22.
+Based on traffic analysis, adaptive network hardening might recommend narrowing the range to allow traffic from 188.8.131.52/29, and deny all other traffic to that port.

 - VMs are Classic VMs: Only Azure Resource Manager VMs are supported.

 - Not enough data is available: In order to generate accurate traffic hardening recommendations, Security Center requires at least 30 days of traffic data.

 - VM is not protected by Azure Defender: Only VMs protected with Azure Defender for servers are eligible for this feature.

 From the Unhealthy resources tab, select a VM to view its alerts and the recommended hardening rules to apply.

 - The Rules tab lists the rules that adaptive network hardening recommends you add